ARD92/crpd-topology-builder/README.md

 The interface name would be as tof1_spine1, tof1_spine2 and tof1_spine3.

 ## Configuration template
+There are two methods in which you can have the configuration sent to all the containers.

+1. Configuration file containing the set commands
-The configuration template should be a file with all Junos configuration in set format.
+    * The configuration template should be a file with all Junos configuration in set format.
 This configuration would be passed into all the cRPD containers and get committed.
 Ensure that the configuration is valid else Junos may reject the configuration.
+The action arg "-a" should be "config"
+    * You can pass the config file with arg -cfg to have the common config across all containers
+    * Optionally you can pass the arg -c to pass the config  to pass the configuration to a specific container.
+    * Check the example section below.

+2. Prebuild the configuration and paste it in the respective config volume mounted.
+    * You can prebuild the configuration and store it as junos.conf.gz in the volume mounted.
+    * Find the volume mount path for respective container using "docker volume ls" and inspect using "docker volume inspect <name>"
+    * move the junos.conf.gz into the volume directory
+    * start the container "docker exec -it <container> cli" and observe that config is pre-loaded.

+3. Backup configuration
+    * You can backup the configuration from a container using action "backup" to backup config from all containers
+    * Optionally backup from specific container using argument -c <name of container>
+    * The backup would be stored as backup_<name of container>.txt and the config would be in set format.
 ```
 topology_builder % more config_rift_common.txt